 Federal law requires organizations to provide employees with a safe workplace environment to practice their religion.
 Additionally, an inclusive workplace where employees can express their religion, spirituality and beliefs creates a more fulfilling work experience and improves job satisfaction, morale and engagement.

-Under Title VII of the Civil Rights Act of 1964, employers must reasonably accommodate employees’ sincerely held religious, ethical and moral beliefs or practices, unless doing so would impose an undue hardship on the employer.
-Examples of modifications to workplace practices, policies or procedures include:
+Under Title VII of the Civil Rights Act of 1964, employers must reasonably accommodate employees sincerely held religious, ethical and moral beliefs or practices, unless doing so would impose an undue hardship on the employer.

-• Granting employee leave for religious observances
+• Adjusting a work schedule or granting an employee leave for religious observances

 • Making exceptions to dress codes and grooming standards and